 Essentially, Lacey's design created two large rock wings opposing each other on the opposite banks.
 They are shaped like two triangles, with their points coming about 25 feet short of meeting each other in the middle of the river.
 By channeling the current through the narrow opening, it's forced to accelerate through a pour-over that has the potential to create a standing wave.
 It's this standing wave that kayakers love to play on.

 There's more to the D-Hole than meets the casual eye.

-"It's a retentive wave," kayaker Chuck Simms said this week as he prepared to launch his boat into the D-Hole.
+"It's a retentive wave," said kayaker Chuck Simms.
 "It will keep you in there.
 It's real friendly.
 What they call sticky.
 I'm optimistic it's going to keep on getting better."

 Eugene Buchanan, editor of Paddler Magazine, said it's no surprise Lacey and his crew are designing premium whitewater parks.
 They've designed similar features in Denver, Golden, Durango and other cities.
 Everything they learned along the way went into the D-Hole.

 "This is one of the better holes these guys have designed," Buchanan said.